 In the district of today’s San Isidro you will find an important archaeological complex named the "Huaca Huallamarca" or also known as "Pan de Azúcar" (Sugar Bread).
 Intensive investigations revealed three main occupation periods of the huaca: before and during the Lima Culture (around 200 BC to 700 AD) by ancient "Hualla" settlers from the Lima valley, "Ishma" (around the 11th century) and Incas (15th and 16th century).

 The history of the "Huaca Huallamarca" goes back to the early Christian era when the "Hualla" from the Lima Culture occupied the complex.
 Its original purpose was to serve as a place for worshipping for the tribes of the Lima Culture.
-During the time of the regional development the big pyramid was built.
+During the time of the regional development, they built the enormous pyramid.
 It was constructed completely with adobe bricks, shaped by hand and assembled to platforms (one over the other) to create enclosures, patios, passageways and private areas.
-Everything was painted in a yellowish color.
-Side ramps were built to reach the different levels.
-Access to the ceremonial centre was probably only allowed to a religious elite.
+They painted everything in a yellowish color.
+They built side ramps to reach the different levels.
+They only allowed access to the ceremonial centre to a religious elite.
 During the early stages, the first burials were quite simple.
 The bodies were placed in an extended position, wrapped in cotton cloths and tied to a reed stretcher.
-The offerings placed around the head consisted of ceramic pots and food for the afterlife.
+The offerings placed around the head comprised ceramic pots and food for the afterlife.

 As time passed by, new urban and cultural centers arose in the valley and the "Huallamarca" was abandoned as a temple.
 The population only used the ceremonial complex as a burial ground.
 In this second phase, burials became more elaborate.
 Funerary bundles with "false heads" were made.
 The bodies were wrapped in woven cloth and buried with textiles, decorated ceramic pots, gourds, tools, musical instruments, food and other valuable objects.